DON'T BE ANOTHER STATISTIC.

 Weight: As a default, use 20wt.
 You will want to consider 10wt and 30wt under more extreme conditions (riding-wise or temperature-wise).

--The quantities given are per fork slider.
+The quantities of fork oil given are per fork slider.
 You will need to order twice the quantity listed in the table below to fill both fork legs.

 Name/Model | Wet | Dry |